Data-Science-Wallah/git_merge/README.md

-# this is the demo for merging in git
+# this is the demo for merging in github website staged